 Vascular connections

-It receives blood from the
+It receives venous blood from:

 Drainage of the cavernous sinus is via:

-Additionally the cavernous sinuses connect to each other via the intercavernous sinuses.
+Additionally, the cavernous sinuses connect to each other via the intercavernous sinuses.

 Nerves